How to create an idea statement for your startup?

 Let’s do one more.
 For our company, GroundControl, the idea statement is:

-GroundControl is a software platform that offers corporate venture builders a systematic approach to innovation and enables data-driven decision making, in order to help ventures make innovation work.
+GroundControl is a software platform that offers corporate venture builders a systematic approach to innovation and enables data-driven decision-making, in order to help ventures make Lean Innovation work.